Search for electroweak-scale dijet resonances using trigger-level analysis with the ATLAS detector in $132$ fb$^{-1}$ of $pp$ collisions at $\sqrt{s} = 13$ TeV: Jet reconstruction and calibration

 \section{Jet reconstruction and calibration}

 Jets were reconstructed by the \HLT (``\onlineJetsAdjective jets'') solely from topological clusters of signals in contiguous calorimeter cells~\cite{PERF-2014-07} using the \antiKt algorithm~\cite{Cacciari:2008gp,Fastjet} with a radius parameter of $R=0.4$.
-Each cluster is assigned an energy equal to the sum of the associated cell energies at the electromagnetic (EM) scale, accounting correctly for energy deposited by electromagnetic showers.
-The resulting jets formed from EM-scale topological (EMTopo) clusters require further calibration to account correctly for signals from hadronic showers.
+Each cluster is assigned an energy equal to the sum of the associated cell energies.
+These signals are calibrated at the electromagnetic (EM) scale, accounting correctly for the energy deposited by EM showers but not by hadronic showers.
+Consequently, the resulting jets formed from such topological clusters (EMTopo) require further calibration.
 For this search, only \onlineJetsAdjective jets are available.
 The analysis discards jets with $\pT<\qty{85}{\GeV}$ or $|\eta|>2.4$ to minimise the contribution of pile-up jets and to achieve the best possible jet resolution.
 Events that contain jets induced by calorimeter noise, beam-induced background, or cosmic rays were rejected using the ``BadLoose'' criteria identical to Ref.~\cite{ATLAS-CONF-2015-029} but with no requirement on the track-based charged fraction, which was not recorded for \triggerLevel jets but has a negligible effect after the requirement on the rapidity difference described in \cref{sec:selection}.

 A calibration procedure was performed for \onlineJetsAdjective jets during the analysis to correct their energy and direction to those of particle-level jets.
 This calibration made use of two additional types of jet reconstruction.
 For main stream data, used in the final calibration step, an additional collection of jets was reconstructed from the raw detector data (``offline jets'') with an equivalent \antiKt $R=0.4$ algorithm and kinematic selections, calibrated using the standard ATLAS techniques~\cite{PERF-2016-04}.
 For simulated data, \antiKt $R=0.4$ particle-level jets were reconstructed from stable particles with a lifetime greater than \qty{10}{\pico\second} (``truth jets'') and serve as the reference for the \onlineJetsAdjective jet calibration.